freesurfer/fsdeepnet/docs/ARCHITECTURE.md

 ## System Overview

-FreeSeg is a PyTorch-based deep learning framework for medical image segmentation, specifically designed for FreeSurfer-adjacent models.
+FreeSeg is a PyTorch-based deep learning framework, specifically designed for FreeSurfer-adjacent models.
 The system is modular and extensible, supporting various architectures, augmentations, and training strategies.

 ### Key Components